apinanaivot/Dalle2_batch_downloader/README.md

 ### Chrome

 1. Go to Settings > Advanced > Downloads
-2. Toggle ON "Ask where to save each file before downloading"
+2. Toggle off "Ask where to save each file before downloading"
 3. Set your preferred download location

 ### Firefox